Mount St John, Queensland: Geography

-There is no residential subdivision within the locality, but there is the Coral Coast Tourist Park at 547 Ingham Road.
+There are no residential subdivisions within the locality, but the Coral Coast Tourist Park is at 547 Ingham Road.

 History

 Mount St John is situated in the traditional Wulgurukaba Aboriginal country.

 The suburb was named after St John Robinson who founded zoological gardens in the area.

 The top of the mountain Mount St John was the site of the Mount St John Anti-Aircraft Battery during World War II.
 In 2016 the battery's remains were incorporated as a feature of the landscaped garden of a private residence.